İbrahim Kaypakkaya

-Life
+Biography

-Ibrahim Kaypakkaya was born in 1949 to a Turkish Alevi family.
+İbrahim Kaypakkaya was born in 1949 to a Turkish Alevi family.
 In his youth he delivered political magazines in the neighboring villages.
 Later he was exposed to revolutionary ideas as a student in the Physics Department of Istanbul University’s Faculty of Science.
 He became a member of the Revolutionary Workers and Peasants Party of Turkey.
 In 1967 he was one of the founders of a local branch of the Federation of Idea Clubs (Fikir Kulüpleri Federasyonu).
 He joined the foundation of the Çapa Idea Club (Çapa Fikir Kulübü) in March 1968 and became the President of the club.
 In November 1968, Kaypakkaya was expelled from the University for preparing a leaflet against the visiting 6th Fleet of the U.S. Navy.

 Kaypakkaya, who adopted the view of National Democratic Revolution, worked for the newspaper İşçi Köylü ("Worker-Peasant").
 He wrote articles in the magazines Aydınlık ("Enlightenment") and TÜRKSOLU ("Turkish Left"; not to be confused with the modern magazine Türksolu).
 Kaypakkaya then split from Doğu Perinçek and his group, as he considered Perinçek to be a revisionist and an opportunist.
 Kaypakkaya, who participated in the struggle of peasantry, formed TİKKO (Türkiye İşci ve Köylü Kurtuluş Ordusu, "Workers' and Peasants' Liberation Army"), the armed wing of his Communist Party of Turkey/Marxist-Leninist.

 Kaypakkaya and his comrades interrogated and shot the informer village headman who caused the killing of THKO (Türkiye Halk Kurtuluş Ordusu; "People's Liberation Army of Turkey") members Sinan Cemgil and his two other comrades by the state forces during a gunfight.